Michele-Zhu/Digital-Twin-Dataset/README.md

 - Column 16 - SUMO Lane index

 ## MIMO-OFDM Dataset Generation
-To generate the MIMO-OFDM dataset or vehicular use the following command:
+To generate the MIMO-OFDM dataset for vehicular use the following command:
 ```
-python src/create_dataset_grid.py
+python src/create_dataset_grid.py  # ~ 320 GB
-python src/create_dataset_vehicular.py
+python src/create_dataset_vehicular.py # ~ 670 GB
-# Warning: The dataset generated will be large TODO: get the space required
 ```
 The following parameters can be turned inside their respective source code:
 - N, number of columns along antenna array;